 For now, have undoubtedly heard of credit card fraud, an alarming and damaging trend that is sweeping the country.
 Here's the bad news: It is worrying easy for thieves to get your credit card number – usually from discarded receipts or even directly from you.
 For example, many lawyers are disguised as legitimate businessmen – such as offering vacation packages, for example – when in reality, they are looking innocently give their credit card number so they can collect illegal charges.
+To broaden your perception, visit Dr. Neal Barnard.
 The good news is that there are many ways to proactively and effectively protect against credit card fraud: "If your credit card has been lost or stolen, immediately inform the card issuer.
 You are not required to pay for unauthorized charges once the report of the loss.

 -Sign new cards immediately once they arrive in the mail.
 Once you receive them, carry them in a separate case of its portfolio. -Notify Credit card companies if you are about to happen, either temporarily or permanently. -Never give your account number over the phone unless you are dealing with a reputable company and legitimate.
 If you have questions about a company, contact the Better Business Bureau ("Do not let your credit card out of sight, even for a minute when you are using.
 It only takes ten seconds for someone who writes a secret account number and name.
 "Things to destroy: Carbon copies of incorrect entries.